OS Maps online FAQ

 OS maps does not support some special characters that you may have used in your password.
 Try changing your password in the account management page to something that does not use the @, $ or £ signs.

-Some users experience an issue where they get stuck in a loop trying to login.
-Clear your cookies and local cache and restart your browser before trying again to resolve this issue.
+If this fails, try clearing your cookies and local cache and restart your browser before trying again.
 Make sure you close all browser windows with ordnancesurvey.co.uk pages, including the blog and shop.

 For other browsers please check the browser help for instructions.